emboldagency/docker-php/README.md

 ---
-name: PHP 8.1 Ubuntu 22.04
+name: PHP 8.1 on Ubuntu 22.04
-description: PHP 8.1 Ubuntu 22.04 with mysql
+description: PHP 8.1 on Ubuntu 22.04 with mysql
 tags: [local, docker]
 icon: /icon/docker.png
 ---

-# PHP 8.1 Ubuntu 22.04
+# PHP 8.1 on Ubuntu 22.04

 ## Getting started

-Run `coder templates pull php8.1-ubuntu22.04`
+Run `coder templates pull php81-ubuntu2204`

-Commit any changes to git, then do `coder templates push` from the directory with `main.tf` to push the image up to Coder.
+Commit any changes to git, then do `coder templates push php81-ubuntu2204` to push the template up to Coder.

-# Rebuilding the image
+# Updating the image

 Run `docker build -t emboldagency/php:8.1-ubuntu22.04 ./build` to build the image